hameed1239/readme-generator/README.md

   ![NPM](https://img.shields.io/badge/license-Mozilla%20Public%20License%202.0-<green>) ![NPM](https://img.shields.io/badge/JavaScript-80%-<green>) ![NPM](https://img.shields.io/badge/Markdown-20%-<green>) ![NPM](https://img.shields.io/github/followers/hameed1239?style=social) ![NPM](https://img.shields.io/github/forks/hameed1239/readme-generator?style=social)
   ## Description
-  It is an application that generates professional looking Readme.md files
+ This is an application that helps generate professional looking Readme file for any project you might be working on.
+It does this by asking a series of questions that is used to populate your README.md file.

   ## Table of Contents
   * [Installation](#installation)